mcschweiger/LiveUnicodePlots/README.md

 end runflag
 ```

-Please see [UnicodePlots.jl](https://github.com/JuliaPlots/UnicodePlots.jl) for info on plotting routines in the REPL.
+Please see [UnicodePlots.jl](https://github.com/JuliaPlots/UnicodePlots.jl) for info on plotting with text.

 For your own use case, calling `@live_unicode_monitor` and defining a conditional trigger will grab current cursor location.
 On triggering, run the code block.
 Stop monitoring the trigger on `runflag[] = false`.